 Fastest-Growing Economies in Africa

 Several smaller African economies have experienced rapid GDP growth between 2023 and 2025.
 Topping the list is Burundi, with a remarkable +58.9% GDP growth, driven by economic reforms and improved political stability.
-Africa’s total GDP in 2025 is projected at $2.8 trillion by the International Monetary Fund (IMF).
+Africa’s total GDP in 2025 is projected at $2.8 trillion by the International Monetary Fund (IMF) from the World Economic Outlook estimates.
+2024 GDP estimates are presented in our previous post.

 - Guinea: +32.3%